UFO Galaxy (NGC 2683)

 Finder Chart

 The Galaxy NGC 2683 can be found in constellation Lynx.
-The best observation time is November through April, when it is highest in the night sky.
+The best observation time is November to April, when it is highest in the night sky.

 Finder Chart UFO Galaxy (NGC 2683)